box/developer.box.com/guides/applications/custom-skills/setup.md

 </ImageFrame>

 Fill in a secure HTTPs address and save the form.
-The invocation URL has now been configured.
+The invocation URL is now been configured.

 ### File Extensions

 By default a Custom Skill will trigger for any file type in the folder.
-To specify specific file extensions to trigger the Skill for, scroll down to the "File Extensions" section of the "Configuration" panel of your application.
+To specify only selected file extensions to trigger the skill, navigate to the **Configuration** tab of the [Developer Console][devconsole] and scroll down to the **File Extensions** section.

 <ImageFrame border width="600" center>